javorekos/docker-spring-ai/README.md

 ## How to Run the Application

-1. Ensure Docker Desktop is running and you've pulled a model
+1. Ensure Ollama is running and you've pulled a model
 2. Build the application using Maven:

 ```bash